StijnVerdenius/LTH_paper_summaries/Second order derivatives for network pruning: Optimal Brain Surgeon (Stork & Hassibi (stanford), 1993).md

 - However, Mainly tested on small problems
 - A plus for the simple approach: they demonstrate for weight based pruning that it chooses the wrong weight.
 	- Question is if their conclusion that this is very fatal for big networks is true because they are actually better at overcoming this.
+	- Magnitude based actually did better than OBD in this setting

 ## Conclusion